eric-d-knowles/vscode-greene/doc.md

 7. **Forward the Local Port to the Remote Port**

     Once you've updated your SSH configuration to specify the right compute node, you must forward local port `8888` to remote port `8888`.
 This provides a secure way for your local machine to "listen" to Jupyter served launched inside the remote Singularity container.

+    After to you run this command, not output will be printed and the window will appear to hang.
+This is normal; your local machine is listening.

     ```
     ssh -N -L 8888:localhost:8888 greene-compute